itancio/sokoban/docs/SOFTWARE_DESIGN.md

 ## Technical Architecture

 The game engine back-end will be written in C++ and the UI front-end will be written in browser languages, HTML5/JavaScript/CSS.
-Optionally, we could use a framework such as React or TypeScript for the front-end, but since the application will be small, plain HTML/CSS/JS without a build stage may be simplest.
+Optionally, we could use a component framework such as React or a typing system like TypeScript for the front-end, but since the application will be small, plain HTML/CSS/JS without a build stage may be simplest for starters.

 Unit testing will be performed on the C++ game engine code using [`utest.h`](https://github.com/sheredom/utest.h).